 Switch ports are Layer 2 interfaces that are used to carry layer 2 traffic.
-A single switch port can carry single VLAN traffic whether it is an access port or trunk port.
+A single switch port can carry single VLAN traffic.
 Frames are handled differently according to the type of link they are traversing.

 Note: All switch ports are assigned VLAN 1 by default (VLAN 1 cannot be modified or deleted).